explosion/os-signpost/README.md

     # The task for which you want to measure the duration.
 ```

 `use_interval` takes the begin and end messages as its arguments.
+The end
+message is also optional for the context manager.

 ### Emitting an event